samuel-bohman/my-personal-website/content/project/2017-09-21-most-harmful-weather-events-in-the-usa.md

 df <- read_csv(file = "repdata_data_StormData.csv.bz2", na = c(" ", "", "NA"))
 ```

-For question 1, the columns we are interested in are EVTYPE, FATALITIES, and INJURIES.
-We extract those columns and save to a new dataframe.
+We would like to investigate which types of weather events are most harmful with respect to population health.
+We select the columns EVTYPE, FATALITIES, and INJURIES and save the results to a new dataframe.

 ```r
 df1 <- df %>% select(EVTYPE, FATALITIES, INJURIES)